react-native-community/discussions-and-proposals/proposals/0007-rn-versions-lifecycle-support.md

 Cherry-Pick requests should be submitted via the [React Native Releases Working Group](https://github.com/reactwg/react-native-releases/discussions/categories/patches), in the corresponding discussion thread.

 Please note that each cherry-pick request will be assessed and approved individually.
-Cherry-Pick requests against unsupported versions will be rejected unless they’re involving security issues.
+Cherry-Pick requests against unsupported versions will be rejected unless they involve security issues.

 ## Security Issues